Intro to Writing

 Textbook: "United States History" BJU Press, 5th Edition, Timothy Keesee and Mark Sidwell.
 (Beginnings to 1877 extensively covers the English roots of America, the resulting Constitutional government, and how the country progressed to 1877 in the light of its Constitution).
 (1877- to 2017 will cover the events and the “whys” of our more modern era with a constant view towards the varying fidelity to our Constitutional system).

-Course Description: Class will emphasize understanding college style teaching and embracing college level expectations of behavior and effort.
+Class Description: Class will emphasize understanding college style teaching and embracing college level expectations of behavior and effort.
 Discussion will be encouraged.
 It is expected that the students want to obtain a grasp of their subjects that will make them superlative citizens.
-Each class is intended to help transition and equip home school students to meet the academic expectations of the typical college instructor.
+Each class is intended to help transition and equip home school students to meet the academic expectations of the typical college instructor and knowledge required by all American citizens.

 Civics (or American Government)